A compositional framework for open classical kinematic systems: Introduction

-The present work introduces a compositional framework for the kinematic study of a broad class of open systems in classical mechanics.
-The central idea behind the framework of actor-constraint mediated systems developed here is that the idealization of actors as point particles loses too much information to support a more precise compositional treatment.
-Actors may still be represented as point particles but may also carry internal information---or internal degrees of freedom---that encode geometric constraints between distinct actors.
-The framework establishes an abstract foundation for the study and classification of lower kinematic pairs in classical mechanics.
-Examples clarify the structure of the framework and illustrate its relation to physical intuition.
-The framework explains how lower kinematic pairs combine to form more complicated linkages and clarifies the conceptual basis of standard engineering classifications.
-No existing work formulates linkage composition through (generalized) span composition in a setting that admits feedback.
+The present work introduces actor-constraint mediated systems as a compositional framework for open kinematical systems in classical mechanics.
+The framework treats actors not merely as point particles, but as carriers of internal degrees of freedom that encode geometric constraints between actors.
+This added structure supports a local compositional study of lower kinematic pairs, their assembly into linkages, and their role in standard engineering classifications.
+Rather than beginning with a global configuration space, the framework asks when linkage mobility can be reconstructed from local actor data and pairwise assembly.
+To our knowledge, no existing work formulates this problem through generalized span composition in a setting that admits feedback.

 The actor-index categories and ACM-diagrams defined here resemble the constraint graphs studied in constraint satisfaction problems, beginning with the work of Friedman and Leondes \cite{FriedmanLeondes1, FriedmanLeondes2}.
-Recent work models constraint hypergraphs categorically \cite{MorrisMockoWagner}.
+A category of ACM-systems allows spans in a generalized span category to be arranged according to an undirected graph, analogous to the role of hypergraph categories for ordinary cospans.
+The construction does not require $\F$-limits, which a direct application of hypergraph categories to generalized spans might.
+Recent work models constraint hypergraphs of control systems categorically \cite{MorrisMockoWagner}.
 Unlike constraint hypergraphs of sets, ACM-diagrams encode the structure of the target category and satisfy more restrictive axioms.

 ACM-diagrams also resemble the construction of $D$-categories \cite{Ames}.
-The relationship between a constraint skeleton and its associated ACM-diagram resembles the functor $IC\colon \mathsf{SimpGph}\to \mathsf{Quiv}$ \cite{Moeller}.
+The relationship between a constraint skeleton and its associated ACM-diagram resembles the functor $IC$ from $\mathsf{SimpGph}$ to $\mathsf{Quiv}$ \cite{Moeller}.
 A key distinction is that $D$-categories and the functor $IC$ provide structure for diagrams of actors and constraints, whereas the present framework also requires pairwise interactions between actors.
-The assembly of interactions in an ACM-diagram resembles operadic composition in a multicategory \cite{Leinster}, and the notion of openness resembles the study of networks using props \cite{Rebro}.
+As in the hypergraph category setting \cite{Fong-Spivak}, the assembly of interactions in an ACM-diagram resembles operadic composition in a multicategory \cite{Leinster}.
+The notion of openness also resembles the study of open networks using props \cite{Rebro}.